 Ingredients (serves 2)

-Two packages containing four medium size portabella mushrooms (or 2 extra large ones).
+- Portabella mushrooms - Two packages containing four medium sized (or 2 extra large mushrooms).
 Remove stems, chop and save.

 Roughly chop spinach - wash well, and cut off stems if it is a fresh bundle.
 Remove stems from portabella mushrooms and chop -- you can also take a spoon and gently scrape out, and discard, the feathery "gills" from the stem side for a more meaty portabella.